Athaodam/Adventures-with-Ayahuasca/README.md

 In truth, ayahuasca rituals have always been dynamic and multiple, differing between ethnic groups in Amazonia and evolving over time.
 In Peru, for example, the mestizo population developed a set of practices called <span eid="Q7918350">_Vegetalismo_</span>, which was inflected by both Catholicism and traditional Indigenous knowledges. _Vegetalistas_ consider the plants that form the ayahuasca brew to be “teachers” capable of imparting specialized knowledge to humans.
 Likewise, a Brazilian minister raised in an ethnically diverse rubber boom town founded the syncretic church of <span eid="Q2032421>_Santo Daime_</span> based on <span eid="Q1841">Catholicism</span>, African <span eid="Q43004">animism</span>, and Indigenous _vegetalismo_, which uses ayahuasca extensively in its rituals. _Santo Daime_ itself spread globally, with churches in the United States, Canada, and Europe.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/5d/Daime_Encontro.JPG"
-       label="Ayahuasca (called "Santo Daime" in Santo Daime religion) waiting for beginning of the ceremonial work." attribution="Aiatee"
+       label="Ayahuasca (called 'Santo Daime' in Santo Daime religion) waiting for beginning of the ceremonial work." attribution="Aiatee"
        license="CC BY-SA 3.0">

 <param ve-image
        url="https://live.staticflickr.com/3020/2898937218_d28c164528_h.jpg"
        label="Cooking Ayahuasca in Céu do Juruá, Brazil"